Tajin: Tunisian Cuisine and Tradition

 Main Ingredients

-One of the most interesting aspects of tajin is its versatility.
-Its ingredients vary according to the season and local preferences, allowing for a wide variety of recipes.
+One of the most interesting aspects of the tajine is its versatility.
+Its ingredients vary depending on the season and local preferences, allowing for a wide variety of recipes.
 The main ingredients include:

 • Meat: lamb, beef, chicken, or fish, depending on the version.